Samel Šabanović

 Samel Šabanović (born 23 December 1983) is a Montenegrin footballer who plays for Liechtenstein club Eschen-Mauren in the Swiss 1.
 Liga.

-Club career
+Career

 Šabanović has played for several clubs in Germany and Switzerland as well as on loan for Esbjerg fB in Denmark.
 He was signed for FC Wil from FC Kreuzlingen of 1.
 Liga on 28 January 2006.
 At the start of 2007–08 season, he scored 4 goals in a match against FC Chiasso on 4 August 2007.
 Which the match end at 5–2 win.

 In 2019, he left Brühl after scoring 85 goals in 189 games for them and joined Young Fellows Juventus.
 He moved on to USV Eschen/Mauren in August 2020.